by Robert Wilkinson

 From the Steve Allen show in 1956, Elvis doing "Hound Dog."

 From the movie, here's "Jailhouse Rock"

-From Elvis' 1968 comeback special, here's the King performing "Love Me"
+From an early Ed Sullivan performance, here's the King performing "Love Me"

 By the Coasters, their timeless teen age lament, "Yakety Yak"